crewagreementworkshop/exploring_crew_agreements/pages/newhorizons.md

 For this session, Dr. Michelle Turner, editor of *[Mainsheet](https://www.mainsheet.mysticseaport.org/about)*, joined us.
 She discussed the ups and downs of publishing articles in academic journals, with examples from her editorial experience.
 We thank Dr. Turner for her time and attention!

+**Maritime Scholarship in the Public Eye**

+7 January, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

+For this session, we were be joined by Dr. Sara Caputo, who recently appeared on the BBC Radio 4 program _Thinking Allowed_, and Dr. Lucas Haasis, research coordinator and PR manager of the Prize Papers Project.
+Our guests shared with us how they got involved with these opportunities and took questions on how to bring academic work to a broader audience.

+We listened to [_Thinking Allowed_: Sea Travel](https://www.bbc.co.uk/programmes/m0023ydj) prior to our meeting and visited the [Prize Papers website](https://www.prizepapers.de/).

 **Making contact**

 Your message will reach us at [infomarworkshops@gmail.com](mailto:infomarworkshops@gmail.com)